ldgueck/LingoSketch-Wiki/README.md

 ## 🔒 Security & Deployment
 - **Authentication**: Secure your instances with the `APP_PASSWORD` environment variable.
-- **Remote Access**: When hosting on a server for global access, we recommend placing LingoSketch behind a **reverse proxy** (Nginx, Caddy, or Traefik) to handle SSL/TLS encryption.
+- **Remote Access**: When hosting on a server for global access, we recommend placing LyngoSketch Wiki behind a **reverse proxy** (Nginx, Caddy, or Traefik) to handle SSL/TLS encryption.

 ## 🏗 Built for Reliability
 - **Atomic Persistence**: We use atomic file writes to ensure your data remains perfectly intact, even during unexpected system reboots.